Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 Stirling PDF uses an **installation-based licensing model**:

 - Each license is tied to a specific installation (identified by machine fingerprint)
-- **Server Plan**: Flat-rate pricing with unlimited users for one installation
+- **Server Plan**: $99/month covers one installation with 100 users included
-  - $99/month = unlimited users (great value for larger teams)
+  - Capacity is added in blocks of 100 users, so you get one bill instead of per-seat licenses
-  - Example: 100 users = only $1 per user per month
+  - Example: 100 users = under $1 per user per month
-  - Example: 500 users = only $0.20 per user per month
-- **Enterprise Plan**: Base installation license + per-seat user licensing
-- **Named User Model**: For Enterprise, seats represent unique users who can log in
-  - Example: A company with 10 employees who use Stirling PDF needs 10 seats
+- **Enterprise Plan**: Capacity and terms are set in your contract, with volume discounts as you scale
+  - [Contact sales](https://www.stirling.com/contact-us) for a quote covering your user count, deployment model, and SLA

 ## Upgrading Your Plan

-You can upgrade from Free → Server or Server → Enterprise at any time:
+You can upgrade from Free → Server at any time:

 1. Navigate to Settings → Plan
 2. On the plan tier you want, click "Upgrade"
 3. Complete checkout
 4. Your existing license will be automatically upgraded

+Moving Server → Enterprise, or adding more user capacity to Server, goes through sales - use the "Contact Us" button on the Enterprise tier in Settings → Plan, or [contact sales](https://www.stirling.com/contact-us).

 **Note**: When upgrading, your new plan starts immediately and you'll be credited for any unused time on your previous plan.